mahle68/HB_ontogeny/MS2_laterality/public/READ_ME.txt

 000_bonus_gps_processing.r

-The following datasets are being made available through the Edmond repository xyz updated_life_cycle_nov24.rds includes the meta-data for each individual, including the timing of start of different life stages
+The following datasets are being made available through the Edmond repository xyz "updated_life_cycle_nov24.rds" includes the meta-data for each individual, including the timing of start of different life stages
+"thinned_laterality_w_gps_wind_all_filters2_public_prep.rds" includes the dataset ready for modeling